-Keep in mind that rabbits are often slaughtered young (8 to 12 weeks), but 15 to 30 percent of rabbits die before even reaching this age.
+Keep in mind that rabbits are often slaughtered young (8 to 12 weeks), but according to one nonprofit, 15 to 30 percent of rabbits farmed in the EU die before even reaching this age.

-Their deaths are due to poor health, often relating to common respiratory and intestinal diseases.
+Their deaths are due to poor health, often related to common respiratory and intestinal diseases.

 In the cages, rabbits’ paws are often cut, and they may be fed hormones or antibiotics to address this issue.